About Susan Abell

 My artwork could be described as any of the following: contemporary art, landscape art,landscape paintings, impressionism,impressionist art, nature-inspired, fine art, acrylic painting,oil painting, watercolor, original art, Georgia art, and certainly Southern art.

-Finding Inspiration In the Studio: Peak Behind the Scenes
+Finding Inspiration In the Studio: A Peek Behind the Scenes

 Hanging Paintings in Display Spaces